As we sailed down the Pasquotank River, we passed a dirigible hanger that was built during WW II. This is still a wor

 After leaving the canal, we were able to set the sails and have a nice couple hours of sailing in the Pungo River until we had to turn south.
 That is where the wind was coming from today.
 We went from the Pungo River, across the Pamlico River into Goose Creek.
 This brought us into another canal the Bay River.
-I originally expected to stay where this canal came out, but we decided to push on based on the night before when we stopped at 4:30 and decided it would have been nice to push on to 5:30 at least.
-The sun sets here around 6:00PM at night.
+I originally expected to stay where this canal came out, but we decided to push on based on the night before when we stopped at 4:30 and

 We made it down the Bay River into the Neuse River.
 Then all the weather started to break out.
 We had a cold front run through and we still had 5 miles to go to the next area we could anchor.
 Along with the high winds, there was rain.
 We were running along the edge of a shoal to our right and a large fishing fleet to our left and bouncing over the waves.
 We finally made it into Broad Creek and found a nice cove to anchor in about 5 feet of water.
 Pictured here is the cloud bank on the edge of the front.
 It looked beautiful, until the clouds turned dark above us.